sanfinity-Iot/openremote/User-Guide:-Connecting-to-Controller-2.5.md

    * Controller Device name: HomeDevice
    * Controller Command name: tempCommand

-In your Smart Home asset, you have an attribute where you can click on 'Write' button to execute the command on the linked Controller 2.5.
+In your Stadhuis asset, you have an attribute where you can click on 'Write' button to execute the command on the linked Controller 2.5.

 ### More information
 If there is a value into attribute value when you click on 'Write', the attribute value will be added as parameter into the command request to Controller 2.5.